GuoDCZ/mahc/README.md

 # TODO
 - add all da yaku
 - validation on if yaku is there
+- validation a hand is possible (eg not having 20 east tiles :)
+- validate winning tile DONE DONE
 - propogate the errors up for a nice printout
 - validate stuff like cant riichi and double riichi. all that haitei, chankan rinshan shizz